What Do Scholarship Committees Look For?

 In many cases, scholarship essays involve telling a story.
 For some essays, a student may need to outline an achievement, explaining what they did and its impact.
 For others, a student might have to describe a hardship they overcome, discuss examples of how they’re unique, or simply talk about why they deserve the scholarship.

 In any of those cases, a cohesive narrative in the essay is essential.
+Highlighting personal growth is crucial, as it showcases development and commitment to self-improvement.
 Along with remaining focused on the main point, each paragraph needs to flow logically to the next.
 That way, all of the information clearly connects to what proceeded it, making it easier to follow.
 The same is often true when answering interview questions.

 For example, the “tell me about yourself” scholarship interview question is incredibly common.
 With that, the best “tell me about yourself” scholarship interview answer does not involve stating random facts.
 Instead, it needs to be a story with a beginning, middle, and end, discussing where the student came from, where they are now, and what they hope to achieve moving forward.
 There’s a logic to what’s shared, making the response more compelling.